About the Nuffield Foundation

 The Nuffield Foundation is a charitable trust established in 1943 by William Morris, Lord Nuffield, the founder of Morris Motors.

 Lord Nuffield wanted to contribute to improvements in society, including the expansion of education and the alleviation of disadvantage.
 He called this the ‘advancement of social well-being’, and emphasised the importance of education, training and research in achieving that goal.

 Today, we work to improve social well-being by funding research and innovation in education and social policy.
 We also work to increase research capacity, both in science and social science.

 Research and innovation

-We have four grants programmes that are open to applications.
-These relate to children and families, civil law, and education.
-Our Open Door programme is for proposals that lie outside these areas, but that meet Trustees's wider interests.
+Our Open Door programme is for proposals that lie outside our main programmes, but that meet Trustees's wider interests.
 We will consider research projects, practical experimental projects and development projects, but all must have the potential to influence policy or practice in the short or medium term.

 For more information about these programmes and their criteria, visit our apply for funding page.
 To see details of projects we have funded in these areas, visit our education and social policy pages.